milescren/miles-sass/README.md

+# Miles' Sass in-class

+By Miles Crenwelge, Intro Coding for Journalists class

+This repo is a class assignment to learn Sass.
+It is due March 12, 2021.

 # Lesson to refactor CSS to SCSS

 A template to use in learning Sass.
 See the [ICJ class](https://github.com/utdata/icj-class#sass) for more info.